Headless agents with the default import

 runtime: 'stateless'when you need approvals.
 The approval flow needs a store to wait on; in stateless mode it falls through immediately. - Don't import from both

-@fabric-harness/sdkand@fabric-harness/sdk/litein the same agent.
+@fabric-harness/sdkand@fabric-harness/sdkin the same agent.
 Pick one entrypoint.
-The Full SDK is the broader surface; the Lite SDK is the smaller import graph.
+The complete entrypoint is the broader surface; the bare@fabric-harness/sdkimport is the smaller import graph. - Don't assume durability from the import path.
+Use

 See also